 2. Wear layers

-Depending on what time of year it is, you’ll want to wear layers.
+Depending on the time of year, you’ll want to wear layers.
 Especially if you go in the summer, one moment you’re freezing and the next, it’s the middle of a sunny day, you’re hot.
 It can get very windy and chilly in San Francisco.

 Bring a jacket.